 5. Thimbles are things you either love or hate.
 Some quilters prefer using the thimble on the index finger of the hand that works below the quilting material to prevent the many pricks you will encounter when learning how to quilt if you are not careful!

-All of the above quilting supplies, including some lovely quilting frames can either be purchased through our Country Online Store, or at your local craft store.
+All of the above quilting supplies, including some lovely quilting frames can either be purchased through our Country Corner Store, or at your local craft store.

 In learning how to quilt, unless you have pictures on your fabric that you want to quilt around, more often than not, you will want to either put transfer patterns on your fabric, or you will want to mark the fabric yourself by hand.